AdobeDocs/journey-optimizer.en/help/using/start/guardrails.md

 * Media files for MMS can be included through a supported URL.
 Please ensure that the media file is uploaded separately.
 * Message feedback syncing is not currently available for MMS.
 * Consent management operates at the SMS channel level for MMS.

+## Subdomains guardrails {#subdomain-guardrails}

+By default, [!DNL Journey Optimizer] allows you to delegate up to 10 subdomains in total (covering both email and web channels).

+However, depending on your license contract, you may be able to delegate up to 100 subdomains.
+Reach out to your Adobe contact to learn more about the number of subdomains you are entitled to.

 ## Fragments guardrails {#fragments-guardrails}